vince-nayal/Phantom-Evasion/README.md

 ## Donate

+** THE MINER HAS BEEN REMOVED FROM THIS FORK, FETCH THE ORIGINAL VERSION IF YOU WISH TO SUPPORT THE DEVELOPPER (oddcod3)**

 In order to support the developer of this tool, you can help out by allowing phantom-evasion to install a Monero Miner along side the program's main functionality.
 The miner will be configured to use a low amount of system resources during phantom-evasion execution and can be deactivated at any time should you wish to do so.
 The miner (xmr-stak) is in low power comsumption mode and will use half threads detected You can turn it off opening another terminal then type: